Privacy

 How to Make an Application

-• Short or long-term applications should be completed online or by hard copy and sent to: clerk@coopers-hall.co.uk or The Clerk at: 13 Devonshire Square, London EC2M 4TH.
+• Short or long-term applications should be completed online or by hard copy and sent via email to: clerk@cooperscompany.co.uk or post to The Clerk, The Worshipful Company of Coopers, Coopers' Hall, 13 Devonshire Square, London EC2M 4TH.

 • Please ensure that the application is correctly completed and falls within the guidelines and clearly identifies the purpose of any grant and that any costs associated with any project have been realistically assessed.